Bracero Program: Postwar policy shifts and labor controversies

 Lastly, at the U.S. reception centers, workers were inspected by health departments, stripped and sprayed with DDT, a dangerous pesticide.

 They were then sent to contractors that were looking for workers.
 Operations were primarily run by the United States Public Health Service (USPHS) along with other military personnel.
 Braceros frequently dealt with harassment from these officials and could be kept for extended periods of time in the examination rooms.
 These rooms held as many as 40 men at a time, and migrants would have to wait 6 or more hours to be examined.
 According to first hand accounts, personnel would often process 800 to 1600 braceros at a time and, on occasion, upwards of 3100.
 The invasive health procedures and overcrowded processing centers would continue to persist throughout the program's 22-year tenure.

-To address the overwhelming amount of undocumented migrants in the United States, the Immigration and Naturalization Service launched Operation Wetback in June 1954, as a way to repatriate illegal laborers back to Mexico.
-The illegal workers who came over to the states at the initial start of the program were not the only ones affected by this operation, there were also massive groups of workers who felt the need to extend their stay in the U.S. well after their labor contracts were terminated.
+To address the large amount of undocumented migrants in the United States, the Immigration and Naturalization Service launched Operation Wetback in June 1954, as a way to repatriate unauthorized laborers back to Mexico.

-In the first year, over a million Mexicans were sent back to Mexico; 3.8 million were repatriated when the operation was finished.
+Statistics from the Department of Homeland Security show that there were 17,695 "removals" and 232,769 "returns" during the 1955 fiscal year from July 1, 1954, to June 30, 1955.
+The program ended a few months after the 1955 fiscal year.
 The criticisms of unions and churches made their way to the U.S. Department of Labor, as they lamented that the braceros were negatively affecting the U.S. farmworkers in the 1950s.
 In 1955, the AFL and CIO spokesman testified before a Congressional committee against the program, citing lack of enforcement of pay standards by the Labor Department.
 The Department of Labor eventually acted upon these criticisms and began closing numerous bracero camps in 1957–1958, they also imposed new minimum wage standards and in 1959 they demanded that American workers recruited through the Employment Service be entitled to the same wages and benefits as the braceros.